SpikeInterface/probeinterface/doc/overview.rst

 These classes handle:
   * probe geometry (2D or 3D contact layout)
-  * probe planar contour (polygon)
+  * probe planar contours (polygon)
   * shape and size of the contacts
   * probe wiring to the recording device
   * combination of several probes: global geometry + global wiring

 This package also provide:
   * read/write to a common format (JSON based)
-  * read/write function to existing format (PRB, NWB, CSV, MEArec, SpikeGLX, ...)
+  * read/write function to other existing formats (PRB, NWB, CSV, MEArec, SpikeGLX, ...)
   * plotting routines
   * generator functions to create user-defined probes